keyboard-ergonomics/keymacs/README.md

 So in Keymacs 8/12 of the most frequent bigrams placed in home row without finger movement.
-Programmer Dvorak has the same result for finger movement.
+Programmer Dvorak has the same result for the finger movement.

-QWERTY is the worst case with finger movement reqiured for all mentioned bigrams.
+QWERTY is the worst case with the finger movement reqiured for all mentioned bigrams.
 It has not any frequent bigram in home row.

 The same for the most frequent trigrams: